Bridge Meditations and Flight Patterns

 Video triptych created with Peatr Thomas, Angus Cruikshank and Dawn Lavand.
 To be completed Dec 2018.

-Recently created during Wood Land School, Summer Institute at Plug In ICA, Bridge Meditations follows the movement of woman and birds across the Louise, Arlington and Slaw Rebchuck bridges in Winnipeg.
-Initially inspired by Daphne Odjig's Thunderbird Woman, this new photographic and video work looks to investigate the bridge and the bird as they relate to transformation, strength and multiplicity.
-Using walking as a methodology, this new body of work raises questions about our experience of bird and bridge and the movement between them.
-When I look at Daphne Odjig’s Thunderbird Woman, I see her shifting and changing.
-I see her strength.
-I am very inspired by her transformation and I am also curious how Odjig depicts her shift between two bodies; two worlds; two perspectives, while at the same time Thunderbird Woman is cohesive and strong.
-I am prompted to ask: how do indigenous and settler paths intertwine and crossover when there are different value systems, politics and relationships with the land?
-This work moves to open up a conversation about making good, (de)-colonization, investigating safe spaces/sacred spaces and re-contextual daily movement.
+During the 2016, I participated in Wood Land School Residency at Plug in ICA, facilitated by Jaimie Issac and Duane Linklater.
+The theme, Daphne Odjig's Thunderbird Woman, was influential to this work as well.
+When I look at Daphne Odjig’s Thunderbird Woman, I saw her shifting between two bodies; two worlds; two perspectives, while at the same time Thunderbird Woman is cohesive and strong.
+I am prompted to ask: how do Indigenous and settler paths intertwine and crossover when there are different value systems, politics and relationships with the land?
+This work moves to open up a conversation about making good, investigating safe spaces/sacred spaces and flight patterns.